 To be included in the VICP, a tax must be levied on the shot, which is what funds the program.
 But as Gentry told me “How do you attach an excise tax to a vaccine that has never been purchased by a private entity?
 I’m not sure they know yet how to do it.”

 As it stands now, for a shot to be added to the VICP, numerous hurdles have to be cleared, which could take up to two years to accomplish.
-For those suffering from a Covid shot or treatment injury, that poses a major problem as they have only one year from the vaccine or treatment to submit a claim (for the VICP the time limit is five years).
+For those suffering from a Covid shot or treatment injury, that poses a major problem as they have only one year from the vaccine or treatment to submit a claim.
 And once entered into the CICP, they won’t know if their application could be moved should the VICP start accepting Covid-related injuries.

 Currently, there’s no guessing if any claims can or will be transferred.
 “We’re certainly pushing for that.
 Right now, we’re rapidly approaching the statute of limitations in the CICP for the earliest vaccine recipients,” Gentry said.
 “People are going to have to file (with the CICP) to preserve whatever meager rights they have…” she added.